 Clinical Trials of New Chemotherapy Drugs

-By choosing MSK for your care, you may gain access to new treatments that are not widely available elsewhere.
-Participating in a clinical trial is one way for you to make a valuable contribution to research on lung cancer.
+By choosing MSK for your care, you may have access to new treatments that are not widely available elsewhere.
+Clinical trials also are a way for you to make a valuable contribution to research on lung cancer.
 Joining a clinical trial is voluntary.